Tanner Fountain

 Tanner Fountain is a fountain on the Stanford University campus in Stanford, California, United States.
 Located between Hoover Tower and Memorial Auditorium, the fountain was installed in 1977, having been donated by Obert Tanner and his wife to commemorate their son.
-The couple was planning to fund the project since 1972, and installation and landscaping cost less than $250,000.
+The couple had been planning to fund the project since 1972, and installation and landscaping cost less than $250,000.